SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Arguments (in order, or named):
   - text: text of the query (as a string).
 - Response payload: an instance of the `QueryResult` object.
 - Error payload: a `null` value.
 - Failure mode: recoverable failure.

+### `query_json`

+- Description: runs the given query at the cursor, not updating the state.
+- Arguments (in order, or named):
+  - text: text of the query (as a string).
+  - index: feedback item index for the result (as an integer).
+- Response payload: arbitrary JSON data, as returned by the query as JSON text, taken from the "info" / "notice" feedback with the given index (as a JSON value).
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.

+### `query_json_all`

+- Description: runs the given query at the cursor, not updating the state.
+- Arguments (in order, or named):
+  - text: text of the query (as a string).
+  - indices: feedback indices to collect (as either `null` or a list where each element is an integer).
+- Response payload: a list where each element is a JSON value.
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.

+### `query_text`

+- Description: runs the given query at the cursor, not updating the state.
+- Arguments (in order, or named):
+  - text: text of the query (as a string).
+  - index: feedback item index for the result (as an integer).
+- Response payload: query's result, as taken from the "info"  "notice" feedback at the given index (as a string).
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.

+### `query_text_all`

+- Description: runs the given query at the cursor, not updating the state.
+- Arguments (in order, or named):
+  - text: text of the query (as a string).
+  - indices: feedback indices to collect (as either `null` or a list where each element is an integer).
+- Response payload: a list where each element is a string.
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.